TimPaulaskasDS/sfparty/README.md

 ```
   -n, --name     name of metadata file
-  -a, --all      all metadata files of type will be processed
   -s, --source   package directory path specified in sfdx-project.json
   -t, --target   target path to directory to create yaml/json files
   -h, --help     Show help